5 Quick Things #281 🪴

 1. As someone with a future college freshman currently in the house, I found this idea fascinating — treat students like future parents, not just future employees.
 What would it look like culturally if more universities taught holistically, emphasizing a young adult’s whole self?
 I know my public university experience would have been pretty different.

-2. I’ve never heard of this young Dutch thinker, but I appreciated her interview here that charts her (and her dad’s) recent journey from being a lifelong Protestant to a new Catholic (it’s everywhere these days!).
+2. I’ve never heard of this young Dutch thinker1, but I appreciated her interview here that charts her (and her dad’s) recent journey from being a lifelong Protestant to a new Catholic (it’s everywhere these days!).
 I completely understood her experience of deep-diving Peter Kreeft’s videos on YouTube — that seems to do it for lots of us.

 3. I often feel like a fuddy-duddy Luddite whenever I talk about our increased awareness of the dangers of screens, but the more we talk about it, the more we acknowledge reality.
-I loved this piece, as intense as it is, and it’s a good connection to last week’s podcast episode.
+I loved this piece, as intense as it is, and it’s a good connection to last week’s podcast episode2.
 Worth bookmarking and revisiting.

 4. Phew, could I relate to this one (even as — maybe especially as? — a parent of older kids): “But while I was stressing away I also ignored the obvious: that while I was piling up activities and subjects so that my kids could have a great education, in reality they were already getting one.”